Sandusky case sheds light on complexities of child sexual abuse

 It is our inherent duty to protect children, not perpetrators.

-LACASA: A nonprofit organization in Livingston County that provides support, counseling, legal advocacy, and critical resources for survivors of child abuse, domestic violence and sexual assault.
-In addition, LACASA Center offers services and programs for family members and friends who have been impacted by these crimes.
+LACASA Center: We are an independent 501(c)3 nonprofit organization that provides critical resources, shelter, support, counseling, and legal advocacy for survivors of child abuse, domestic violence and sexual assault.
+In addition, LACASA offers services and programs for the family members and friends of victims who have been impacted by these crimes.
 All services for survivors, their families, and friends are provided at no charge.
+We are located in Howell, Michigan and serve Livingston County, Michigan.

 STEWARDS OF CHILDREN: LACASA’S Child Abuse Prevention (CAP) Council offers a Stewards of Children program several times a year.
 This workshop teaches professionals, parents and child caregivers how to responsibly identify, respond to and report suspected child sexual abuse.

-CARE PROGRAM—LACASA’s Child Abuse Response Effort (CARE) investigates cases of child sexual abuse.
-Members of Livingston County’s child welfare agencies, law enforcement officials and the prosecutor’s office work together to conduct forensic interviews of suspected child abuse victims.
+CARE PROGRAM: LACASA’s Child Abuse Response Effort (CARE) investigates cases of child sexual abuse.
+Members of Livingston County’s child welfare agencies, law enforcement officials and the prosecutor’s office work together with LACASA to conduct forensic interviews of suspected child abuse victims.
 The process is designed to safeguard the child from further trauma during the investigative process.
 All interviews are conducted in a non-threatening environment by specially-trained forensic examiners.

 STAFF INSIGHT: By LACASA Center’s Communications Director, Robin L. O’Grady, in collaboration with Community Education Director, Nicole Matthews-Creech.